Jim Smith (bassist): Life and career

 In 2024, four years after Tim Smith's death, Cardiacs returned as a live act.
 The lineup of the 2024 Sing to Tim live shows included Jim as part of Cardiacs Family, or Cardiacs & Friends.
 Jim "never even considered playing while Tim was ill", but after his death Jim thought the time was ready when Christian "Bic" Hayes and Jo Spratley came up with the idea.
 Jim was involved in the production of the book Cardiacs: A Big Book and a Band and the Whole World Window as the band curator, providing his perspective along with other former members Sarah Jones, Kavus Torabi and Mark Cawthra, as well as Matthew Cutts; the 300-page coffee table book was assembled with Jim Smith's blessing.
 Smith told The Quietus that the book came about prior to the pandemic after Rob Crow of Pinback began working on a film about Cardiacs, with Rob coming over with Aaron Tanner of Melodic Virtue when they scanned the band's photographs.

 Smith has also worked on completing the previously unfinished final Cardiacs album LSD for a forthcoming posthumous release in 2025.
 He mentioned that he hoped to have surviving members of Cardiacs tour behind the album as well, but was "not scheduling anything as yet until as and when [he] can speak to everyone."

+A revived band finally toured in 2025.